How to Remove Write Protection and Format Write-Protected SD Card

 - C. Try SD card format software to wipe the card.

-Since the SD card is write-protected, it may refuse to be formatted, and you need further solutions to fix Windows unable to complete the format issue.
+Since the SD card is write-protected, it may refuse to be formatted in normal ways, and you need further solutions to fix Windows unable to complete the format issue.

 Problem still not solved?
 Here are some other basic solutions you can try: